meesfrensel/efficient-basecallers/README.md

 ## Installation & dependencies
 This code has been tested on Python 3.6 and 3.8-3.10.
-Using python 3.6, you may run into issues with dependencies; installing an older version usually does the trick.
+Using python 3.6, you may run into issues with dependencies; installing an older version of a dependency usually does the trick.

 A working CUDA installation and a GPU with about 16 GB of memory is required, more is recommended: it allows increasing the batch size to speed up training.
 For the default batch size 64, --starting-lr 0.001 is the default.
 For batch size 128, we used --starting-lr 0.0015.
-On an A100, 5 epochs of training takes around 23 to 24 hours.
+On an A100, 5 epochs of training takes around 23 to 25 hours.

 ```sh
 git clone https://github.com/meesfrensel/efficient-basecallers.git